Concordium/concordium-client/middleware/README.md

 This will
 - Check Docker for a locally running baker node and grab it's port
 - Assume the ID server is running on its default of 8000
-- Assum the Docker ElasticSearch image is running on its default of 9200

 ### Scenario: Manual/Production